My Truth: Background

 Robyn's debut studio album Robyn Is Here was released in Sweden in 1995, and was followed by a North American release two years later.
-The album sold 1.5 million copies worldwide, according to BMG Sweden, and yielded the top-ten singles "Do You Know (What It Takes)" and "Show Me Love".
-Robyn Is Here was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies in the United States.
-In 1998, Robyn returned to Sweden after nearly 12 months on tour in North America.
+The album sold 1.5 million copies worldwide, according to BMG Sweden, and yielded the top-ten singles "Do You Know (What It Takes)" (1996) and "Show Me Love" (1997), both co-produced by Max Martin.
+Robyn Is Here proved successful in the United States, where it was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
+She spent nearly 12 months on tour in North America and returned to Sweden in 1998.
 She told Billboard, "I returned [to Stockholm] from my year in the U.S. [and] I was so extremely tired of everything, including myself and my music."

-Burned out, the singer took several months off.
-Robyn then began working on My Truth, enlisting Ulf Lindström, Johan Ekhé, Christian Falk, Billy Mann, Cherno Jah, Masters at Work, Ken Fambro and Internal Dread as producers; she had collaborated with Lindström, Ekhé and Falk on Robyn Is Here.
+While touring in the US, Robyn had a "nervous breakdown" during a live performance in Chicago, which ended with her manager pinning her down in her dressing room.
+She viewed the incident as a sign of wanting to change her career and image; she felt that the image her label had created of a stereotypical "young, blonde spunky girl" did not properly represent her.
+Burned out, the singer took several months off after returning to Sweden.
+Encouraged to become "her own" after the Chicago incident, Robyn began working on a second studio effort to be titled My Truth.
+She did not want to repeat herself with "another Robyn record", opting to follow her intuition and experiment instead.
+She declined to work with Martin again, enlisting Ulf Lindström, Johan Ekhé, Christian Falk, Billy Mann, Cherno Jah, Masters at Work, Ken Fambro, and Internal Dread as producers; she had collaborated with Lindström, Ekhé, and Falk on Robyn Is Here.

-Development
+Writing and production

 I feel more safe about myself and my music now, and I've become more focused on maintaining a positive whole on the record, even though certain songs that I write are rather sad.